privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

    the nodes and an SSH root login.
 Make sure the services are installed.

 .. note:: Keep in mind that the log files and backups are also synchronized between the nodes.
-The setup of log rotation and backup is usually only neccessary on the primary instance.
+The setup of log rotation and backup is usually only necessary on the primary instance.

 .. warning:: Existing data on the slave node is overwritten and will be lost.